 2. The compressor directs the heated gas in the direction of the condenser coils located on the rear of the refrigerator, at which point it comes into contact with the lower air temperature in the room and reverts to a liquified form.

 3. The cooled liquified gas continues its journey towards the evaporator, pushing through the coils in the interior of the appliance and top freezer compartment.

 4. The liquid absorbs the warm air from inside the refrigerator, returning the temperature down to the best final point.

 5. The refrigerant then will evaporate, and will turn back into a gas form, and then returns to the refrigerator compressor unit to then continue the cycle.

 Refrigeration is often used in a number of applications and household appliances, this includes heat pumps, AC units, refrigerators and residential freezers.
 By removing heat from one place and relocating it to elsewhere the continuous cycle of refrigeration will help cooling your house, provides a perfect environment for perishable food, and also helps with the manufacturing and storage of several different common products and goods.

 Think your refrigerator require repair?
 Time to schedule an appointment with Jacobs Appliance Repair.

-Jacobs Appliance Repair can service almost all standard brands of refrigerators – including commercial models, side-by-side and stand-alone.Our experienced service technicians in CITY undergo training to fix issues with cooling, malfunctioning ice makers, problems with condensation, puddles of water and leaks, lighting, digital panels, smart functionality and various problems.
+Jacobs Appliance Repair can service almost all standard brands of refrigerators – including commercial models, side-by-side and stand-alone.Our experienced service technicians in Massachusetts undergo training to fix issues with cooling, malfunctioning ice makers, problems with condensation, puddles of water and leaks, lighting, digital panels, smart functionality and various problems.
 We know all about refrigerator repair!
 We really do!

 OTHER REFRIGERATOR RESOURCES: